MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 ```

 #### Store and update
 Store and update are routed to from the create and edit view forms.
 This is where the request is validated and saved.
-If there is a validation error it go back to the view page the request originated from.
+If there is a validation error it to go back to the view page the request originated from.
 Visits are the same, validate then either make a new visit object or find an existing one then save the new data to the database.
 Once it has finished it redirects back to the index.

 ```php
 <?php